 UCITS are required to disclose revenues arising from efficient portfolio management techniques for the reporting period together with direct and indirect operational costs and fees incurred, if there are repurchase agreements, reverse repurchase agreements and stock lending.
-The Fund did not engage in repurchase agreements, reverse repurchase agreement or stock lending for the financial year ended 31 December 2022 and for the financial year ended December 2021.
-The Fund had no collateral received as of 31 December 2022,
+The Fund did not engage in repurchase agreements, reverse repurchase agreement or stock lending for the financial period 21 January 2022 to 31 December 2022.
+The Fund had no collateral received as of 31 December 2022.